 - Schedule your required appointment with your advisor at least 1 week before your registration date.
 (You can find your registration date on your My UTK page.)
 Don’t wait until the end of the semester, or the classes you want will be full.

 - Come prepared with an idea of what you would like to do for the next several semesters, including thoughts about special projects or semesters abroad.
+You would do well to have a draft plan sketched out in writing.

 The Department of Theatre is committed to making a student’s experience as a theatre major personalized and rewarding.
 Students should not hesitate to contact their advisors.